illvart/static/README.md

 # Static

-> *Note:* This is a an open source files that I use for my project.
+> *Note:* This is an open source files that I use for my project.

 [Homepage](https://illvart.github.io)